rhempel/fixitinfirmware/posts/next-steps-for-jira-requirements-and-tests.rst

    really set up for requirements management.

-   The easeRequirements application sets up new issue types for requirements, but they are not easily available to team managed projects.
+   The easeRequirements application sets up new issue types for requirements, but they are not easily available to Team Managed projects, so stick with COmpany Managed for now.

 #.
 Use the `easeRequirements default configuration`_ for requirement types.
    There is a setup assistant in the "Getting Started" section of the Ease Requirements app menu.
 It sets up 4 basic issue types and I suggest you stick with them for now.
+You can also open your JIRA instance setting menu and navigate to Issue Types menu and add the following types:

    - Customer Requirement
    - Functional Requirement